And after seven days the

 Finally, after seven days, the rains came.
 Then the neighbors came—knocking on the ark begging Noah to open the door.
 The flood waters rose and the ark began to float.
 And life as Noah knew it would never be the same.

 Do not despair!
 Believe God!
 Obey God!
 Trust God!
 Like Noah, you too can find grace in the eyes of the LORD.
-In a few hours 2013 will be history, and a fresh beginning will provide opportunity to walk with God in new and exciting adventures.
+Today a fresh beginning will provide opportunity to walk with God in new and exciting adventures.
 Do not be discouraged, and do not give up hope.
 Like Noah, you may have a seven-day wait but when God says, “Let’s Go” I guarantee it will be the ride of your life.

 © Joyce Powell